Thomas Dubay: Early life and education

 Dubay was born on December 30, 1921, in Minneapolis, Minnesota, one of seven children.
 His father, Elie Albert Dubay, was also born in Minneapolis, while his mother, Leah Caron Dubay, was born in Superior, Wisconsin.
-He attended DeLaSalle High School, a Minneapolis school run by the Christian Brothers, and graduated in 1939.
+He attended DeLaSalle High School, a Minneapolis school run by the Christian Brothers and graduated in 1939.
 That year, he began his post-secondary education at St. Mary's Manor, the minor seminary of the Society of Mary (Marists), in South Langhorne, Pennsylvania.

-After two years at St. Mary’s Manor, Dubay entered the Marist novitiate in Staten Island, and took first vows after one year, on September 8, 1944.
+After two years at St. Mary's Manor, Dubay entered the Marist novitiate in Staten Island, and took first vows after one year, on September 8, 1944.
 He then began his priestly formation at the Marist College in Washington, DC, and was ordained on June 8, 1950, by Bishop Michael Joseph Keyes, S.M.

 His first assignment as a priest was to remain in Washington, DC for postgraduate study at The Catholic University of America.
-He earned a master's degree in 1951, and a doctorate in education in 1957 with the dissertation titled "Philosophy of the State as Educator".
+He earned a master's degree in 1951, and six years later, in 1957, he would be awarded a doctorate in education from the same Catholic University.
+His dissertation was titled: “A Philosophical Study of the State as Educator.”